CollaboraOnline/online/CONTRIBUTING.md

 Use your real name (sorry, no pseudonyms or anonymous contributions).
 If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s`.

+### AI Policy

+We consider AI tools that help programming just one more tool that, if used judiciously, can help developers learn to code.
+Volunteers using such AI tools are permitted to get good ideas, but you are responsible for the resulting code: you should be able to explain each hunk of the diff you have written based on the generated samples.
+Submitting patches without understanding their content, copying AI generated code verbatim, or not testing the result before submitting would create risk, and waste reviewer time and is forbidden.

 ## Translations
 Please submit translations via [Weblate](https://hosted.weblate.org/projects/collabora-online).